JustinMountain/ruby_programming/chess_v2/README.md

 TODO:
 - Create Piece object
-  - Initialize with player, location
+  x Initialize with player, location
   - Boolean method to check validity of a move(start, end)
     - Start with an array of all possible moves
     - Add the start location to this array